OWASP Top Ten 2025 – The Complete Guide

 - Insecure storage of credentials: Passwords or session tokens stored in plaintext, logs, or browser caches are a persistent risk.

 These vulnerabilities continue to appear in real-world attacks.
 Credential stuffing campaigns and automated botnets target login endpoints at scale, exploiting weak rate-limiting and poor monitoring.
-Even MFA can be subverted when applications don’t properly validate tokens or use insecure channels (like SMS), vulnerable to SIM swapping or interception.
+Even MFA can be subverted when applications don’t properly validate tokens or use insecure channels (like SMS) that are vulnerable to SIM swapping or interception.

 Mitigation and best practices